 These flags configure the behavior of vet:

--all (default true) Check everything; disabled if any explicit check is requested. -v Verbose mode -printfuncs A comma-separated list of print-like functions to supplement the standard list.
+-all (default true) Enable all non-experimental checks. -v Verbose mode -printfuncs A comma-separated list of print-like functions to supplement the standard list.
 Each entry is in the form Name:N where N is the zero-based argument position of the first argument involved in the print: either the format or the first print argument for non-formatted prints.
 For example, if you have Warn and Warnf functions that take an io.Writer as their first argument, like Fprintf, -printfuncs=Warn:1,Warnf:1 For more information, see the discussion of the -printf flag. -shadowstrict Whether to be strict about shadowing; can be noisy. -test For testing only: sets -all and -shadow.